lancekindle/py-bugger/README.md

 - Run `py-bugger -e ModuleNotFoundError`.
 - Run your project, and see if it generates a `ModuleNotFoundError` exception.

+You can also clone a working Python project from GitHub, and then install and run `py-bugger`.
+If you run the project, you should see the expected error.
+If you run the test suite, it should fail in the expected way.

 Brief Roadmap
 ---